Raul-DC/Crypto-ETL/README.md

 1. **Downloading the CSV file from Databricks ⚠️**

    _I've tried many solutions to download directly from the jupyter notebook but at the end not even one worked.
-I've had to search on the Databricks Forum and found people with the same issues and solved using Databricks CLI._
+I've had to search on the Databricks Forum and found people with the same issues and they solved it using the Databricks CLI._

 2. **Cluster Node Availability Issues ⛔**